If you’re like most business owners, this photo of someone being literally boxed in by shipping containers probably feels familiar.

 After landing, you likely gave this form to an immigration officer before going through customs, where you had to fill out another form “declaring” whether or not you were bringing restricted items and/or large amounts of cash into the country with you.

-Most governments treat packages just like tourists and require similar documents to accompany them across their borders.
+Most governments treat packages like tourists and require similar documents to accompany them across borders.
 The most common forms needed for international shipping are: